-When winter comes and snow falls on the many mountain peaks of Washington State, plenty of skiers hit the slopes.
+When winter comes and snow falls on the many mountain peaks of Washington State, plenty of skiers hit the the local ski areas and resorts.
 However, for a change of pace—or for those who want to get a winter workout without hurtling down a slope—cross-country skiing is a fine option.
-And Washington’s ski areas, forests and trail systems more than accommodate.
+And finding a place to go cross-country skiing in Washington State is easy with plenty of ski areas, forests and trail systems.
 But where to go?

 Whether you’re looking for a simple set of trails for a first time out on some cross-country skis, for a guided tour or for more advanced trails, read on.
 And always double check which permits you may need to head out on the trails as sometimes you’ll need more than one.

 01 of 08

 With more than 28 kilometers of machine-groomed trails, the Stevens Pass Nordic Center is perfect for cross-country skiers, snowshoers and skate skiing.
 The trails follow along the bottom of Jim Hill Mountain, guaranteeing plenty of pristine alpine scenery to enjoy during your workout.
 Since this is a center, you can also expect gear for rent if you need it, lessons for all abilities, a shop, and food and snacks to refuel.
 Stevens Pass Nordic Center also hosts biathlon races as well as safety courses for those interested in learning to compete.

 02 of 08